OisinNolan/Speaker-Diarization-Tools/README.md

 ```
 usage: dia_tools.py [-h] [--outfile [OUTFILE]] [--model [MODEL]]
+                    [--ovl_threshold [OVL_THRESHOLD]]
                     method audio_file audio_uri

 positional arguments:
   method                Name of method to be applied to audio.
 Options are
                         'ovl', for overlapped speech detection, and 'dia', for
                         speaker diarization.
   audio_file            Path to .wav audio file to be processed.
   audio_uri             Unique identifier for audio file.

 optional arguments:
   -h, --help            show this help message and exit
   --outfile [OUTFILE]   Path & filename for output file.
 By default, output
                         file will be given the same name as the input .wav
                         file, but with a .ovl.txt or .dia.txt extension
                         depending on the chosen method.
   --model [MODEL]       Name of pretrained model to be used.
 Options are 'ami'
                         and 'dihard'.
 Default is 'dihard'.
 See pyannote.audio
                         for more detail on these models.
+  --ovl_threshold [OVL_THRESHOLD]
+                        Decimal number between 0 and 1 specifying the
+                        threshold deciding whether or not overlapped speech is
+                        present.
+0 --> all overlap, 1 --> no overlap, 0.55 is
+                        default.
 ```

 **Examples**